 The Ouidad Cut

 The Ouidad cut follows some of the traditional hair styling methods but also deviates in an unorthodox way.
-First, the length and overall shape is decided upon and cut, and then cut deviates from tradition in using the unique “Carve & Slice” method.
+First, the length and overall shape is decided upon and cut, and then the cut deviates from tradition in using the unique “Carve & Slice” method.
 This method manages to cut layers into the hair which accentuate the curls when dry.
 "Carve & Slice" gives the curls room and space to breath, to see and be seen.
 This method is similar to layering, but when the hair is dry, these layers are not visible, and they blend in.
 Instead the customer is left with curls that are defined with less unneeded volume.

 Ouidad’s take on washing hair: